RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 ![Screenshot](Images/Plugin_Enable2.png)

-After enabling those plugins and restarting the editor, you'll need to modify some '.ini' files in your project.
+After enabling those plugins and restarting the editor, you'll need to modify some `.ini` files in your project.
 Navigate to the Config folder in your project's main directory and find the `DefaultEngine.ini` and `DefaultGame.ini` files.

 Example path: `[Project]/Config/DefaultEngine.ini` and `DefaultGame.ini`.